 - Central Asian countries like Kazakhstan and Mongolianote are seldom seen in media, and when they are (and are not conflated with East or West Asia), they are depicted as steppe nomads from the time of Genghis Khan.

 - As mentioned above in West Asia, wolves are associated with Turkic peoples, and the Savage Wolves stereotype matches with the foreign idea of the savage horde.

 - Horses can also appear due to their association with horse-riding nomads, as well as some of the other common domestic animals of the area, such as goats, yaks, and bactrian camels.

 - Birds of prey like falcons and eagles are also often associated with these countries due to falconry (i.e. hunting with tamed birds of prey) being a common practice there.

 - Cats, particularly Siamese cats are often associated with Thailand and other Southeast Asian countries.
 Older works often portray Siamese cats as a generic (and often very offensive) East Asian stereotype in the vein of Yellow Peril.

-- Tigers, being native to the area, are also a common choice, despite being endangered and much rarer now.
+- Tigers, being native to the area, are also a common choice, despite now being endangered and rare in the wild.